Darkvinx88/TvLauncher/README.md

   - Custom catalogue URL, with a one-click "restore default" option
   - Catalogue refresh and link validation, plus a "Test/Try video" button to preview instantly
 - **Vertical layout shift:** with video wallpapers enabled, the launcher carousel can be moved vertically to leave clean space for the video, similar to Projectivy Launcher on Android TV
+- **Auto-hiding button bar:** the system button bar (Restart/Sleep/Shutdown/Close) stays hidden at rest and slides into view only when navigated to, maximizing the visible video area

 ### System Controls
 - **Settings Menu** Comprehensive configuration panel with: